-This prospectus is part of a shelf registration statement and covers shares of our common stock issuable upon the exchange of exchangeable notes to selling stockholders who can sell such shares by means of this prospectus in the circumstances we describe.
-You should rely only on the information provided or incorporated by reference in this prospectus or any applicable prospectus supplement.
-Neither we nor the selling stockholders have authorized anyone to provide you with different or additional information.
-Neither we nor the selling stockholders are making an offer to sell these securities in any jurisdiction where the offer or sale of these securities is not permitted.
-You should not assume that the information appearing in this prospectus or any applicable prospectus supplement or the documents incorporated by reference herein or therein is accurate as of any date other than their respective dates.
+We have not authorized anyone to provide you with different or additional information.
+We are not making an offer to sell these securities in any jurisdiction where the offer or sale of these securities is not permitted.
+You should not assume that the information appearing in this prospectus, any applicable prospectus supplement or any free writing prospectus or the documents incorporated by reference herein or therein is accurate as of any date other than their respective dates.
 Our business, financial condition, results of operations and prospects may have changed since those dates.
-You should read carefully the entirety of this prospectus and any applicable prospectus supplement, as well as the documents incorporated by reference in this prospectus and any applicable prospectus supplement, before making an investment decision.
+You should read carefully the entirety of this prospectus, any applicable prospectus supplement and any free writing prospectus, as well as the documents incorporated by reference herein or therein, before making an investment decision.